tvfb85/yelp_clone_rails/README.md

 # Yelp Clone

-## Using Ruby on Rails to build a restaurant review app.
+## Using Ruby on Rails to build a restaurant review application.

 - Ruby Version: 2.3.1